Canstar Resources (CVE:ROX) Shares Up 25% – Time to Buy?

-Canstar Resources Inc. (CVE:ROX – Get Free Report)’s share price shot up 25% on Wednesday .
-The stock traded as high as C$0.06 and last traded at C$0.05.
-275,450 shares changed hands during mid-day trading, an increase of 367% from the average session volume of 58,965 shares.
+Canstar Resources Inc. (CVE:ROX – Get Free Report) shares traded up 25% during mid-day trading on Thursday .
+The company traded as high as C$0.06 and last traded at C$0.05.
+275,450 shares traded hands during trading, an increase of 367% from the average session volume of 58,965 shares.
 The stock had previously closed at C$0.04.

 Canstar Resources Inc engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company primarily explores for zinc, silver, lead, copper, and gold deposits.
 Its flagship project is the 100% owned Golden Baie project that comprises 52 mineral exploration licenses located in the south-central Newfoundland.